killjoy64/FRC-Strategy-Planner/README.md

 # TODO
 ### Desired upcoming features and house-keeping things
+- [ ] Start packaging the app and get ready for it's first stable release!
 - [ ] Optimize everything.
 App is starting to run a little slow.
+- [ ] Add licensing and credits to angular, ionic, font-awesome, etc.
-- [ ] Literally refactor everything and make more classes.
+- [X] Literally refactor everything and make more classes.
 I feel disgusting looking at it.
-- [ ] Add licensing and credits to angular, ionic, font-awesome, etc.
+(1/2/2017)
 - [X] Sort through all data because most of it is out of order (12/30/2016)
 - [X] Add search feature for the 'Events' and 'Teams' section of the statistics page (12/30/2016)
 - [X] Add capabilities to add robots/team numbers to canvas - feed match list?
 (12/29/2016)